FAQs

 • Please also sign up as Booster Club members.
 The Booster Club funds 100% of the operations of our entire athletics program.

-For more information regarding our service hour requirements and options for each category, please refer to our school handbook.
+For more information regarding our service hour requirements and options for each category, please refer to our Christian Service Program page.

 We post many service hour opportunities on our announcements and in study hall.
 Opportunities exist beyond what we announce.
 Ultimately, it is the student’s responsibility to find opportunities.